tc39/test262/CONTRIBUTING.md

 ## Test Environment

 Each test case is run in a fresh JavaScript environment; in a browser, this will be a new &lt;iframe&gt;; for a console runner, this will be a new process.

-The test harness code is loaded before the test is run unless the test file has the `raw` flag.
-The test harness defines the following helper functions:
+Before the test is executed (and unless the test uses the `raw` frontmatter flag), the test runner will evaluate a number of files in the `harness/` directory.
+At a minimum, this procedure will define the following functions:

 Function | Purpose
 ---------|--------